-Please note that before transporting your bike outside a vehicle, we recommend removing anything that could come loose during transport like a PorterPack or LockPocket.
+Please note that before transporting your bike outside a vehicle, we recommend removing anything that could come loose during transport like a PorterPack.
 We also always recommend removing your battery if possible.

 - Using a hitch rack: If you have a 2″ hitch, we hands down recommend the Hollywood Sport Rider for Electric Bikes.
 It is rated to carry two bikes weighing up to 80 lbs. each, can accommodate any wheel size up to 5″ in width and it can fit the longer 60″ wheelbase of the EdgeRunner.